mxz7/nypsi/README.md

 ### 🌴 support
 join the support server: [`https://discord.gg/hJTDNST`](https://discord.gg/hJTDNST) or add me `max#0777`

+### 💰 patreon
+gimme ur moneis ):< - haha joking but seriously check out the patreon it would help me massively, you also get benefits with the bot!!! [`https://patreon.com/nypsi`](https://patreon.com/nypsi)

 ### 🌵 features

 better showcase of features can be found on the bot's website: [`nypsi.xyz`](https://nypsi.xyz)